VCF format

 Customizing your own LD files

-One can customize the --LD-files input starting with individual level data stored in VCF format.
+One can customize the --LD-files input starting with individual level data stored in VCF or binary PLINK format.
 This feature is supported by the solveblock executable located within GhostKnockoffGWAS/bin/solveblock.

 Command-line documentation of solveblock executable